Next Auction Planned for Nov. 7

-HARRISBURG, Pa., March 28, 2013 /PRNewswire-USNewswire/ -- The Pennsylvania Infrastructure Investment Authority (PENNVEST) and the Department of Environmental Protection, along with financial information services company Markit, held on March 20 the first "forward" auction in 2013 for the sale and purchase of nutrient credits in Pennsylvania's Chesapeake Bay watershed.
+HARRISBURG, Pa., Sept.
+21, 2012 /PRNewswire-USNewswire/ -- The Pennsylvania Infrastructure Investment Authority (PENNVEST) and the Department of Environmental Protection, along with financial information services company Markit, has held the third "forward" auction in 2012 for the sale and purchase of nutrient credits in Pennsylvania's Chesapeake Bay watershed.

 PENNVEST hosts the auctions to encourage the trading of nutrient credits in the Susquehanna and Potomac watersheds.
 DEP's nutrient credit trading program offers a cost-effective way for facilities that are subject to nitrogen and phosphorus limits to meet those limits by working with other facilities, non-point sources or both.

 For its auctions, PENNVEST is supported by Markit, which provides the platform for enrollment and eligibility, auctions and registry services.
 Markit provides operations and infrastructure services to environmental programs worldwide.

 This was a two-round auction, with the first round being held in the morning and the second in the afternoon.
 In the first round, the following credits were bought and sold: